An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Discussion

-There is a trade-off between the brute-force optimization of our {\toolbox{WORC}} algorithm versus using prior (domain) knowledge to develop a ``logical'' algorithm.
-Nonetheless, even in a small search space, deciding purely based on prior knowledge which algorithm will be optimal is complex and generally not feasible.
-Therefore, when possible, we suggest to use domain knowledge to determine which algorithms \textit{a priori} have a (near) zero chance of succeeding.
-Our light fingerprinting approach is a first step in this direction.
-The {\toolbox{WORC}} optimization algorithm can be used to construct and optimize the radiomics workflow within the remaining search space.

-While we included a large number of the most commonly used radiomics algorithms in our framework, the search space does not include all of the existing methods.
-We have however formulated the optimization algorithm such that other algorithms and hyperparameters can be added in a straightforward manner.
-This facilitates systematic comparison of the newly added method with the existing, already included methods, and combining the new method with (parts of) the existing methods to optimize the radiomics workflow and increase the overall performance.
-Hence, when the optimal solution is not expected to be included in the default {\toolbox{WORC}} search space and thus a new radiomics method is proposed, our framework can be used to evaluate how it can complement the existing approaches.
+While the proposed search space includes a large number of commonly used radiomics algorithms, it remains an arbitrary selection: there will always be methods missing.
+We have formulated the optimization algorithm such that other algorithms and hyperparameters can be added in a straight-forward manner.
+This facilitates systematic comparison of the new and already included methods, and combining new methods with (parts of) the existing ones to increase overall performance.
+Hence, when the optimal workflow is not expected to be included in the default {\toolbox{WORC}} search space and a new method is proposed, our framework can be used to systematically evaluate how it can complement existing approaches.

-We have compared the performance of the {\toolbox{WORC}} framework to a radiomics baseline in the six publicly released datasets.
-In the Melanoma dataset, \cite{RN791} none of the radiomics methods in our study was able to find a predictive model.
-While the performance was similar in the Liver dataset, the performance of the baseline was substantially worse than that of our framework in the other four datasets.
-We thus showed the added value of our framework in terms of performance compared to the radiomics baseline.